cquzhangtao/R-On-Cluster/readme.txt

 //if this error occurs "'configure' exists but is not executable -- see the 'R Installation and Administration Manual'"
 // please run $mkdir new_folder $export TMPDIR= path_of_new_folder first

-Run Rserve in an user path
+Run Rserve in a user path
 1) .libPaths("Rserve_installed_path")
 2) library("Rserve")
 3) Rserve()